sizezero/creative-incubation/entries/2020-02-29/entry.md

 This is a high production game that has two separate mechanisms:

 1. Recruit trolls from a pyramid structure.
 Higher trolls in the pyramid require you to pay more by "bribing" the trolls beneath them.
-Add the new troll to your own pyramid of trolls which makes all of the trolls beneath them produce resources.
+Adding the new troll to your own pyramid of trolls makes all of the trolls beneath them produce resources.
 2. Use resources to dig tunnels into the mountain, unearthing statues, getting more resources, special powers, moving statues, making great halls, etc.

 There are some other effects such as spells and workshops but these